AllenNeuralDynamics/openscope-experimental-launcher/docs/source/logging.rst

   - Set `centralized_log_directory` in your parameter file to enable log mirroring.
 - **Additional log messages:**

-  - You can add custom log messages in your own launcher or post-processing modules using Python's `logging` module.
+  - You can add custom log messages in your own launcher or post-acquisition modules using Python's `logging` module.

 Example: Accessing Log Files
 ----------------------------